quantum-tinkerer/pymablock/docs/source/tutorial/bilayer_graphene.md

 Eq(alpha, alpha_k, evaluate=False)
 ```

-Now we obtain the eigenvectors of the unperturbed Hamiltonian
+Now we obtain the eigenvectors of the unperturbed Hamiltonian by [substituting](https://docs.sympy.org/latest/tutorials/intro-tutorial/basic_operations.html#substitution) $\alpha$ and $m$ with our previous definitions and [diagonalizing](https://docs.sympy.org/latest/tutorials/intro-tutorial/matrices.html#eigenvalues-eigenvectors-and-diagonalization) the result using the
+`.diagonalize()` property carried by `sympy` matrices.
+The list index `[0]` specifies that we are only interested in the (normalized) eigenvectors.

 ```{code-cell} ipython3
 vecs = H.subs({alpha: 0, m: 0}).diagonalize(normalize=True)[0]